 Savings account are good for depositing large sums of money and accruing interest from it.
 They have higher interest rates than transaction and student account for money deposited in them.
 It’d be useful if you are planning on sending your entire tuition fee plus maintenance cost to Australia at the very beginning itself as that huge amount can earn you interest while being safe in the bank.
-Also, once the money is in Australia as Australian dollars instead of Indian rupee, it’d be protected from INR – AUD fluctuations.
+Also, once the money is in Australia as Australian dollars instead of the Indian rupee, it’d be protected from INR – AUD fluctuations.

 Step #3 Getting your documents ready

 In Australia, banks use a points system for documentation in opening a bank account.
 There is a list of documents along with points attached to each document.
 In order to open a bank account, you’ll need to present documents that add up to 100 or more points.
 It’s really easy, here’s the list;

 - Birth certificate, passport or citizenship certificate – 70 points